gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 The main components on device side are:

 #### Raspberry Pi 3 (model B)
+The **Raspberry Pi 3** will be responsible for sending the temperature and humidity data retrieved from the sensor to the Azure IoT Hub service.
+The Integration between device and Azure IoT Hub will be done with a Python program and with **Azure IoT Hub device SDK for Python** that will be described later.

-For my experiment I reused an old Raspberry Pi 3 (model B) that I bought about a year ago.
+For my PoC I reused an old Raspberry Pi 3 (model B) that I bought about a year ago.
 Raspberry Pi 3 Model B was released in February 2016 with a 1.2 GHz 64-bit quad core ARM Cortex-A53 processor, on-board 802.11n Wi-Fi, Bluetooth and USB boot capabilities.

 I have also installed the **Raspberry Pi OS with desktop and recommended software** on Rasperry Pi 3.